scc-digitalhub/docs/user/docs/components/cli_commands.md

 The Command-Line Interface (CLI) is a simple tool that offers a number of functionalities to set the platform up.

+## Installation

+Please refer to [this section](../tasks/cli.md#cli-installation) to install the CLI.

 ## Commands

 Available commands and their parameters are listed here.
 When you provide *optional* parameters, make sure they are listed **before** *mandatory* ones.

+!!! info "Run commands"

+    Depending on the shell you are using, you may have to run the CLI with `./dhcli`.

 ### `register`
 `register` takes the following parameters: